kaijxc/TT2B/README.md

 ## Status
 The bot currently has basic functionality with only a few minor issues that are being worked on so I'm releasing it as is.
 There will be minor updates in the future fixing any issues.
 The two additional features planned are:

- 1. Hero recognition for Nohni, Finn, and Damon.
+ 1. Hero recognition for Nohni, Finn, and Damon (in progress).
  2. Advanced skill usage based on mana.

 A premium version of this script is planned to be released on the AutoTouch store with advanced features such as clan hopping during cq cooldown, auto tournament to max bracket stage, purchasing pets from the store and more.
 To be announced soon<sup>tm</sup>.